ramoona/banks-db/CONTRIBUTING.md

 # Adding a new bank

 1. Fork the [Banks DB](https://github.com/Ramoona/banks-db) repository and then clone your fork.
-2. Create new JSON file in `banks` folder and name it same as your bank title (lowercase).
+2. Create new JSON file in `banks/%country%` folder and call it same as your bank `name` (lowercase).
+In case your country folder isn't exist yet, just add it.
+Make sure that your bank `country` matches with name of folder where you put it.
 3. Fill your JSON with this guide:

   * Required: